 We have a good assortment of large cities (Cleveland, Columbus, and Cincinnati), medium-sized cities (Akron, Dayton, and Toledo), and small cities.
 A lot of the smaller ones have a charming, unique character with an interesting past.

 Despite the population density, there are plenty of state and national parks (over 200,000 acres worth) throughout Ohio for hiking, biking, walking, or just relaxing.

 You might notice that Ohio has a lot of towns with Native American names.
 (In fact, the name "Ohio" comes from Iroquois meaning "great.")
 There's a good reason for that: Ohio was home to many Native American tribes.
 In fact, their impact is still felt throughout the state, for instance, with the prehistoric effigy mounds.

 Sports Fans Rejoice

 If you enjoy playing or watching sports, chances are that you'll fit in just fine.
 Ohioans love their sports.
-We have two professional baseball teams, two professional football teams, one professional basketball team, and one professional hockey team.
+We have professional baseball, football, basketball, and hockey teams.
 We also have numerous minor-league teams.